tom-code/gomat/README.md

 ![go build](https://github.com/tom-code/gomat/actions/workflows/go.yml/badge.svg)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tom-code/gomat)](https://goreportcard.com/report/github.com/tom-code/gomat)

+### goal of project
+The goal is to create golang library and supporting tools to access matter devices.

 ### status of project
 - it can commission devices and send commands to them
 - commissioning does not implement any non-mandatory steps (device authenticity verification, attestation, ...). it is minimal code to make it work without any focus on security